Emilprivate/Particle-System/README.md

 # Particle System
-My Particle System has a user-interface to control basic physics functions for each individual particle generated.
+My Particle System has a user-interface to control basic physics attributes given to generated particles.

-The project was made doing college.
-This is a school project in the subject 'Programming B' doing second year.
+The project was made doing college in the subject 'Programming B' doing second year.

 ### References